Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 Catastrophes, Bloodshed, and Violence

-This carnage has no limits and comes in many colors and forms: the downing of passenger airplanes, such as the Russians over the Saini Desert.
-We are conducting suicidal operations in crowded places, such as marketplacesfuneral processions, and congregational prayers, and assassinating religious and spiritual leaders, such as in Russia and Syria.
+This ideology has no limits and expresses itself in various colors and forms: the downing of passenger airplanes (such as the Russian jet over the Sinai Desert), suicide operations in crowded marketplaces and funeral processionscongregational prayers, and the targeted assassination of religious and spiritual leaders in Russia and Syria.

 Global Politician on Wahhabi History in Egypt